nus-cs2103-AY2324S1/ip/docs/README.md

 > * Words in `UPPER_CASE` are parameters to be supplied by the user.
 > * Certain commands have additional parameters denoted by `/`.
 > * Some task have date fields, input format should be `yyyy-dd-MM h:mma`.
+> * Task list will be saved locally on a `data.txt` file.
+Changes to task list will automatically be saved after each command.

 ### List: `List`
 List all tasks in task list.